-Week# Research Projects Assignments Due Points Week 1 Introduction and Basic Theories: the definition of international economic relations; quality and quantity in the subject study; key aspects and definitions of international economic relations, theoretical and methodological perspectives. n/a n/a Week 2 International Trade Politics: basics of the international trade theory and practice.
+Week # Research Projects Assignments Due Points Week 1 Introduction and Basic Theories : the definition of international economic relations; quality and quantity in the subject study; key aspects and definitions of international economic relations.
+Defining International Economics n/a n/a Week 2 International Trade Politics: basics of the international trade theory and practice.
+History and development of international trade.
 Smith and Ricardo theoretical approach; labor productivity and comparative advantage; opportunity cost; the gravity model; modern trends in global trade, international organizations.
-Review Lecture 1 10

-Week 3 Basics of the Global Production Patterns: specific factors of production.
-Production factor; international movements.
-Heckscher-Ohlin factor-proportions theory; global value chains; economies of scale and international location of production limits to the international labor mobility; Review Lecture 2 10 Week 4 Consumption Patterns in the Global Economy: main consumption theories.
+Review Lecture 1 10 Week 3 Basics of the Global Production Patterns: specific factors of production.Production factor; international movements.Heckscher-Ohlin factor-proportions theory; global value chains; economies of scale and international location of production limits to the international labor mobility; Review Lecture 2 10 Week 4 Consumption Patterns in the Global Economy: main consumption theories.
 Engel curve.
 Giffen good.
 Main trends in consumption.
-Changes in the structure of consumption Review Lecture 3 Presentation 1 (Consumption patterns of a specific country) in group 20 Week 5 Economic indicators: leading, lagging and coincident economic indicators.
+Changes in the structure of consumption Review Lecture 3 Presentation 1 (Consumption patterns of a specific country) in group 20 Week 5 Indicators of International Economics: Balance of payments Current account and capital account International debt and its impact on global economies.
+Leading, lagging and coincident economic indicators.
 Role of National Bureau of Statistics, predictability of business environment.
-Review Lecture 4 Presentation 2 (Economic institutions in specific country) in group 20 Week 6 International Investment Politics: financial liberalization: state autonomy and societal demands; economic policy, institutions, and capital flows; politics of national economic policies in a global finance Review lectures 1-5 10 Midterm (7 th or 8 th class) 20% out of total amount of points for the course 100 Week 8 Global Finance and Governance: international economic organizations; financial globalization: opportunity and crisis; global supervision of international banking; global financial regulatory cooperation Review Lecture 6 10 Week 9 Foreign Aid and Lending: politics of IMF lending; foreign aid as expansion of government; increasing dependency and decline of sovereignty Essay 20 Week 10 Presentation project 2: Global Paradigm of the International Economy in Post-Crises World Presentation 2 50
+Review Lecture 4 Presentation 2 (Economic institutions in specific country) in group 20 Week 6 International Investment Politics : financial liberalization: state autonomy and societal demands; economic policy, institutions, and capital flows; politics of national economic policies in a global finance Review lectures 1-5 10

-Week 11 Globalization, Conflict, and Human Rights: natural limitations to economic development; economic integration and political disintegration; preferential trade agreements and government repression Review Lecture 8-9 10 Week 12 Illegal economy: Informal economy, corruption, terrorism and social aspects of corruption.
-QWERTY-economy and inefficient institutions Review Lecture 11 10 Week 13 Global Challenges of International Economy: poverty and education, acts of terror in developed states as incentive to foster economic growth in the LDC; global and regional migration trends; mineral resources and global energy security; global infrastructure and the functioning of the global economy Review Lecture 12 10 Week 14 Environmental and Cultural Setbacks: argument of cultural independence and market failure; ozone layer protection.
-Montreal protocol; ecology - as a global public good; sports as a part of the global economy Review Lecture 13 10 Week 15 Educational and Scientific Sectors of the Global Economics Review Lecture 14 10 Week 16 Debates on contemporary problems of global economics Preparation for the debates extra points Final (17 th class) 40% out of total amount of points for the course 200
+Midterm (7 th or 8 th class) 20% out of total amount of points for the course 100 Week 8 International Financial Systems: Exchange rates and their determination International monetary systems Capital flows and financial globalization.
+Global supervision of international banking; global financial regulatory cooperation Review Lecture 6 10 Week 9 Foreign Aid and Lending : politics of IMF lending; foreign aid as expansion of government; increasing dependency and decline of sovereignty Essay 20 Week 10 Presentation project 2 : Global Paradigm of the International Economy in Post-Crises World Presentation 2 50 Week 11 Globalization, Conflict, and Human Rights : natural limitations to economic development; economic integration and political disintegration; preferential trade agreements and government repression Review Lecture 8-9 10 Week 12 Illegal economy: Informal economy, corruption, terrorism and social aspects of corruption.
+QWERTY-economy and inefficient institutions Review Lecture 11 10 Week 13 Global Challenges of International Economy: poverty and education, acts of terror in developed states as incentive to foster economic growth in the LDC; Globalization and its critics global and regional migration trends; mineral resources and global energy security.
+Review Lecture 12 10 Week 14 Environmental and Cultural Setbacks : argument of cultural independence and market failure; Environmental challenges and sustainability.
+Montreal protocol; ecology - as a global public good; sports as a part of the global economy Review Lecture 13 10 Week 15 Globalization and Innovation: Intellectual Property Rights and Innovation in a Global Economy; Technology Transfer and its Impact on Innovation in Developing Countries; Innovation Clusters and Regional Development; Innovation and the Knowledge Economy.
+Innovation Policy in Emerging Markets Innovation and the Role of Multinational Corporations Review Lecture 14 10

+Week 16 Debates on contemporary problems of global economics Preparation for the debates extra points Final (17 th class) 40% out of total amount of points for the course 200